 What are some double crop options after wheat?

-With cash grain prices at a unusual high level, is double-cropping after wheat a good idea?
+With cash grain prices at a higher level, is double-cropping after wheat a good idea?
 And if so, what crops should you grow?

 “Double cropping after wheat harvest can be a high-risk venture,” says Ignacio Ciampitti, cropping systems specialist at Kansas State University.
 “The available growing season is relatively short.
 Heat and/or dry conditions in July and August may cause problems with germination, emergence, seed set, or grain fill.”